...

 Even though it’s a challenge that there’s not one be-all-end-all mushroom that eats all kinds of plastics quickly, it doesn’t mean there’s not a solution here.
 Most skeptics assume that individuals aren’t smart or driven enough to take the complex needs of each species into consideration, suggesting that it’s not feasible for regular people to experiment with them because mushrooms are so finicky.

 Yet, the ITW community is filled with DIY mycologists, citizen scientists, and people who enjoy a good challenge.
 So, we believe it may be feasible if you enjoy the process of experimentation like this.
 These experiments could be a fun way to spend a Saturday, reduce your personal waste, and even potentially change the world!
-We even stock 5 different types of Oyster mushrooms to experiment with, and they’re some of the easiest gourmet mushrooms to grow!
+We even stock 5 different types of Oyster mushrooms to experiment with, and they’re some of the easiest gourmet mushroom spores to grow!

 As research advances, the potential for selective breeding and optimized environmental conditions can pave the way for more effective applications for these fungi.
 Furthermore, these integrating methods into grassroots and community-driven projects will allow people to tackle the problem on a smaller scale, while increasing public engagement around the issue.